I regularly meet people who have fear of speaking French.

 It is normal to be afraid in situations that are out of the ordinary or that you perceive as socially dangerous.

-It is interesting to question this fear to understand the needs behind it.
+It is interesting to question this fear to speak French and understand the needs behind it.

 From a linguistic point of view, the best way to be prepared for these stressful situations is to get used to them.
 It keeps your brain on autopilot and therefore allows you to be much more serene.